-Having a name that is unusual has been difficult.
-My name is Amilcar and I was born in Mexico and even in Mexico, my name is rare.
-In the Unites States, it is even more difficult.
-Every time I have to introduce myself to some one new, I end up having to repeat my name several times, spell it out, and answer questions.
-My name has been pronounced in every possible way and I grew tiered of hearing my name butchered.
-When I applied for citizenship, I seriously considered legally changing my name.
-Then I remembered a story my great-grandfather told me.
+Having an unusual name has made life somewhat difficult.
+My first name is Amilcar.
+I was born in Mexico and even in Mexico Amilcar is a rare name.
+In the Unites States, the name Amilcar not heard of.
+Every time I have to introduce myself to someone new, I end up having to repeat my name several times, spell it out, and answer questions.
+My name has been pronounced in every possible way and I grew tired of hearing my name butchered.
+When I joined the military at age twenty-one I wanted a job that required Top Security Clearance, but do that I had to be a U.S. citizen first.
+When I applied for citizenship, I had the opportunity to change my name legally.
+I seriously considered changing my name, and thought of several, but decided to keep my name when I remembered a story my great-grandfather told me.

-I pondered the words that my great-grandfather had spoken, and then I asked him what was his name.
+I pondered the words that my great-grandfather had spoken, and then I asked him what his name was.
 He looked at me and smiled "Amilcar".